Genetics, Birth Defects & Metabolism

 - Natural history (the progression without treatment) of plexiform neurofibromas in children and adults with neurofibromatosis, which will let us know whether new treatments are changing the disease progression

-- Natural history of Gaucher disease, and the relationship between genotype and phenotype (our genetic composition and our individual traits)
+- Natural history of a large number of metabolic disorders, including the lysosomal storage disorders, and exploring the relationship between genotype and phenotype (our genetic composition and our individual traits)

-- Enzyme replacement therapy for children and adults with lysosomal storage diseases, such as Gaucher, Pompe and Fabry diseases and mucopolysaccharidoses
+- Enzyme replacement therapy for children and adults with lysosomal storage diseases, such as Gaucher, Pompe and Fabry diseases, the mucopolysaccharidoses, and lysosomal acid lipase deficiency

 - Long-term results of treatment for phenylketonuria (PKU)